Aliases for LFNG Gene

 GeneCards Summary for LFNG Gene

 LFNG (LFNG O-Fucosylpeptide 3-Beta-N-Acetylglucosaminyltransferase) is a Protein Coding gene.
 Diseases associated with LFNG include Spondylocostal Dysostosis 3, Autosomal Recessive and Spondylocostal Dysostosis, Autosomal Recessive.
-Among its related pathways are Signaling by GPCR and Development NOTCH1-mediated pathway for NF-KB activity modulation.
+Among its related pathways are Pre-NOTCH Expression and Processing and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring glycosyl groups and O-fucosylpeptide 3-beta-N-acetylglucosaminyltransferase activity.
 An important paralog of this gene is RFNG.

 UniProtKB/Swiss-Prot Summary for LFNG Gene